ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 While we hold these to be valid concerns, we do not think expanding the interface of ``template-haskell-lift`` is the way to resolve them.
 This suggestion goes against our aim of decoupling ``template-haskell-lift`` from GHC.
-It is possible to shim over changes to the ``Lift`` interface in ``ghc-internal`` as we've outlined in :ref:`independence`.
+It is possible to shim over changes to the ``Lift`` interface in ``ghc-internal`` as we've outlined in `section 1.3.1 <#131upgrading-libraries-independently-of-ghc>`_.
 But it is not possible to shim over features implemented in the compiler.
 If the implementation of ``DeriveLift`` changed then we would be forced to have a sequence of versions of ``template-haskell-lift`` without either backwards- or forwards-compatibility.
 This would greatly limit the benefits of this proposal.

 We feel that it is reasonable that a library maintainer should be able to explicitly define which versions of GHC they support, but that this can be done orthogonally to this proposal.
 In fact, tackling this independently might lead to a more general solution.
-For instance, we could have a ``ghc-version`` package, which exports nothing but carries the version of GHC.
+For instance, we could use ``ghc-experimental`` or create a new ``ghc-version`` package, which exports nothing but carries the version of GHC.
 We would have to allow it to be exempted from unused package warnings, but this seems doable.
 We could also explore a versioning scheme for language extensions and allow users to express bounds on them in ``.cabal`` files.

 Unresolved Questions